Karnataka elections: Will voter turnout be hit due to a weekend polling day?

 This year the number of voters in Bengaluru city too has gone up.
 The number of voters today is 87,98,335 when compared to 71,13,831 in 2013.
 The EC is on overdrive mode to raise an awareness about the importance of polling and going by the response it has got, it is confident that the polling percentage would be high.
 The BBMP too has come up with a slogan that goes, ' Cast your vote before you go for any outing.'

 Many have also blamed the private companies for not declaring a holiday on polling day as the reason behind a low voter turnout in the city.
 As per the Representation of Peoples' Act and the National and Festival Holiday Act, it is mandatory for companies to declare a paid holiday on polling day.
-However most companies do not follow this and only declare an hours break for voting.
+However, most companies do not follow this and only declare an hour's break for voting.
 This according to many is not sufficient considering the traffic snarls in the city.

 While polling percentage in Bengaluru city could be much better considering it has a literate population, there is also some solace in the fact that the past two elections have seen a significant jump.
 In 2008 Bengaluru district recorded 49.87 per cent while in 2013, it was 57.38 per cent.

-In Mysuru, there was however a drop in the polling percentage in 2013.
+In Mysuru, there was, however, a drop in the polling percentage in 2013.
 The city recorded 65.83 per cent in 2013 when compared to the 67.03 per cent in 2008.

 In the previous election, the highest polling percentage was recorded was 83.50 per cent from Chikkaballapur.
 In the 2013 assembly elections, the male-female voting ratio was "healthy" with male voter turnout percentage being 71.84 and female's 70.1.